 Lynn Hellmuth: Well, I haven't done anything for a few years but I'm percolating [laughter].

 Jennifer Gurske: Even an exhibit here of things that you...

 Lynn Hellmuth: Yeah.

 Jennifer Gurske: To have that connection between what you've done and now.

 Lynn Hellmuth: Well, that's true.
 They should have an exhibition space—maybe in my studio?

 Lynn Hellmuth: Of course they need to make money and that wouldn't make any money [laughter] I guess but.
 You know, really and truly.

 Jennifer Gurske: In a space like this, like say this is like an open space that someone's been renting.

-Lynn Slattery: Yeah.
-Right.
-Yeah.
+Lynn Slattery: Right.
 Well, I did ask Bryant if they would want the hyenas.
-And the hyenas were the first big piece I made with animals and they're called the guardian hyenas because all my professors were male and they didn't -- I thought, okay, I'm going to build something big that's going to give me a little protection since they don't always understand -- I mean, one of them had the audacity to ask me one day, well what are you here for?
-Are you just a housewife looking for something to do?
-And I was like, you've got to be -- I wouldn't be here if that was what it was.
+The hyenas were the first big piece I made with animals and they're called the guardian hyenas because all my professors were male and they didn't—I thought, okay, I'm going to build something big that's going to give me a little protection since they don't always understand—I mean, one of them had the audacity to ask me one day, "Well what are you here for?
+Are you just a housewife looking for something to do?"
+And I was like, you've got to be—I wouldn't be here if that was what it was.
 So anyway, so I think they got a little better as my work got better maybe [laughter].
-But you know, there were difficult elements there.
+But there were difficult elements there.
 So yeah.
-And then "Ring of Power" -- so I was going to take a little power back.
-So.
+And then "Ring of Power"—so I was going to take a little power back.

 Jennifer Gurske: That's amazing!
-I mean, especially having, you know, spent time here and experienced here.
+I mean, especially having spent time here and experienced here.